karlospn/mytechramblings-site-source-code/content/posts/enforce-your-dotnet-apps-framework-version-using-roslyn-analyzers.md

 In these past few years Microsoft has kept a steady flow of new .NET Core versions: .NETCore 1.0, 1.1, 2.0, 2.1, 2.2 and so on and so forth.

-If you have hundreds of applications in your company it's almost impossible to keep them updated to the most recent version of the framework, so most probably you're going to end  having multiple versions running at the same time.
+If you have hundreds of applications in your company it's almost impossible to keep them updated to the most recent version of the framework, so most probably you're going to end up having multiple versions running at the same time.

-Another factor to consider if that only a few of those versions are long-time support (LTS).
+When trying to choose which versions are you going to support in your company a factor to consider is that only a few of those versions are long-time support (LTS).
 But what does it means exactly?
 It means that only a few versions are supported for three years after the initial release.

 > If you want to know more about the .NET Core support policy click here: [.NET Core official support](https://dotnet.microsoft.com/platform/support/policy/dotnet-core)